SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 There are a number of ways that assets may be deployed to Apama within Cumulocity IoT and the restrictions vary according to those mechanisms:

 * Apama EPL Apps - the simplest mechanism to deploy Apama assets into a fully managed Apama correlator, see [Basic functionality > Deploying applications](/guides/apama/analytics-introduction/#deploying-apps).
-* Custom microservice – where more complex Apama projects can be built using the Cumulocity microservice SDK, see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the Concepts guide.
+* Custom microservice – where more complex Apama projects can be built using the Cumulocity Microservice SDK, see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the *Concepts guide*.

 When designing an Apama solution to be deployed within any form of Cumulocity IoT environment, consider the following points.

 ### General Apama limitations when using Apama EPL Apps or a custom microservice

 * For scalability, a correlator may move between hosts and therefore does not have access to a persistent file system.
-It is a standard Cumulocity IoT constraint that all microservices (either provided by the platform, or custom) must be stateless – see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the Concepts guide.
+It is a standard Cumulocity IoT constraint that all microservices (either provided by the platform, or custom) must be stateless – see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the *Concepts guide*.

 	The Apama features affected by this include:

 	* Correlator persistence.
 	* MemoryStore persistence.

 * Non-HTTP/REST connections to an external system or process are mostly impractical.
-Although if a service is available over the internet then it can be used (for example, an HTTP client inside Apama could connect to publicly accessible HTTP servers).
+Although if a service is available over the internet, then it can be used (for example, an HTTP client inside Apama could connect to publicly accessible HTTP servers).

 	The Apama features affected by this include: